Looking for the perfect Eco-Friendly or Zero Waste Gift?

 Bath Salts made with essential oils.

 I love taking baths and I always use either bath salts or bubble bath with essential oils in them.
 Essential oils have become extremely popular in recent years and for good reason.
-They not only smell great, but many essential oils have special properties that can help you relax, detox, soothe tired muscles, sleep better, soothe and soften irritated skin, relieve congestion, reduce inflammation, and a host of other benefits.
+They not only smell great, but many essential oils have special properties that can help you

 Check out this easy and simple bath salt recipe from Martha Stewart by clicking here.

 This is something I have really been obsessed with lately.
 Several people received this as an eco-friendly gift from me this holiday season!